 My one caveat to this would be when the logistics of providing feedback becomes a burden to the training flow.

 If the tools you use to provide feedback slow training down the positive impact of the feedback will suffer.
-Either find tools to deliver the feedback with less friction (putting results on a big screen is my favourite, using simple apps and avoiding clunky hardware can also be helpful for speed and ease of use).
-Failing this, dial back feedback frequency and make it an occasional part of training, incorporating a testing day on a semi-regular basis or only having feedback included with one exercise at a time in the training session.
+Either find tools to deliver the feedback with less friction (using an app with a simple interface like Metric VBT and avoiding clunky hardware can also be helpful for speed and ease of use).

 Great conscious coaching is still a key ingredient to sustained results in training.
 There is no technology available that will be replacing skilled human coaches any time soon.